World’s farm journalists come to Canada

 It’s our chance to show off what Canadian agriculture is all about to fellow farm writers, agricultural communicators and public relations specialists – the same way I’ve been lucky enough to experience food and farming in Japan, Austria, Slovenia, Slovakia, United States, Belgium and Luxembourg at this same event over the last several years.

 There’s a group of delegates touring British Columbia at the moment with BC farm writers Tamara Leigh (@Shiny_Bird) and David Schmidt before they’ll join us at our main congress location here in Guelph.
-There are also a few adventurers in Alberta on a small private tour hosted by Janet Kanters (@JanetK), a former president of the Canadian Farm Writers’ Federation.

 The main hub of activity, however, in advance of formal congress kick-off is a specialized leadership and professional development program currently underway in Guelph for a small group of journalists from developing countries, the Master Class, and the winners of the 2011 Alltech-IFAJ Young Leader award.